prasunkumarddi/prasunkumarddi/README.md

 # 👋 Hi, I’m Prasun

 Welcome to my GitHub!
-I'm Prasun Kumar, a passionate and experienced AI/ML Technical Lead currently working on intelligent solutions for the **ddi** client.
+I'm Prasun Kumar, a passionate and experienced AI/ML Technical Lead currently working on intelligent solutions for the **ddi**.
 I specialize in building scalable and production-ready AI systems across domains like healthcare, edtech, HRTech, and finance.

 ---